varsaav/yodo/README.md

 ## Known issues

-YODO was trained with isolated drum tracks, which were produced with an electric drumkit and have no post-processing effects (reverb, equalization, compression, etc).
+YODO was trained with isolated drum tracks, which were produced with an electric drumkit and have no audio processing (reverb, equalization, compression, etc).
-Because of this, YODO's performance will be affected by the quality of drum isolation provided by Demucs and the degree of post-processing applied.
+As most recorded music has some degree of post-processing applied, YODO's performance is very likely to suffer from it.
 We have personally found that the snare is specially affected by this, since it's very common to add reverb to it in the mixing process, which muddies the final transcription.

+Another important factor is the quality of the drum isolation process, which is handled by the [Demucs music source separator.](https://github.com/facebookresearch/demucs)
+If Demucs improves, YODO's performance should improve as well (at least in theory).

 In other words, YODO will work best with: